19. August 1941

 |Bridge near Zibuljowo, forester’s office Gutnizkaja, bend|

 Change of location.
 I am standing at a small bridge, beyond which the road forks.
 The morning dawns and it is chilly.
 I therefore put a blanket over my shoulders.
 The first column is coming.
 Artillery.
-A truck driver doesn’t want to get in line according to my order.
+A lorry driver doesn’t want to get in line according to my order.
 I stop him and get on the running board.
 Then the guy accelerates and just drives off with me.
 I yell at him, but he only stops when I threaten him with punishment.
 I stop a motorcyclist and let him take me to the unit leader, who is driving in the convoy in a VW.
 Driving side by side, I yell at him to ensure more driving discipline in his unit or I will have to report him to the division.
 The captain listens to me without saying anything back.
 Maybe he is unsettled by my threat, maybe he doesn’t care enough, maybe he is too tired.
 No matter, I let the motorcyclist stop, dismount and walk the few hundred metres back.
 That’s when I notice that I still have my blanket over my shoulder.
 So they could see neither my rank nor my red armband, and then they could not know whom they were dealing with.

 Near the bridge were some farmhouses that served as our accommodation.
 The inhabitants had abandoned them.
 Apart from the chickens, there were no living creatures.
 So the lieutenant and I, who were the bridge guards here, had plenty of space.
 I already knew the lieutenant from Jasło, where we were both sergeants.
 When we inspected the farm more closely, we found a hen’s nest with a mountain of eggs in the coop.